hazelcast/hazelcast/site/docs/design-docs/015-mqtt-connector.md

 the members and subscribes to the topics.

 The subscription mechanism is push-based.
-We set a callback to the client, and it is called as the messages arrived.
+We set a callback to the client, and it is called as the messages arrive.
 Since our `SourceBuilder` is designed for pull-based systems, we buffer the messages to a blocking queue and drain them in the `fillBufferFn`.
 We apply the given mapping function to the binary message and keep the